Directions and industry requirements are regularly updated

 - Consistently applying physical distancing measures in all workplace settings, including clinical and non-clinical settings, during handovers, outreach, home visits and welfare checks.

-- Providing and encouraging use of facilities or products (eg hand wash stations with soap and hand towels, hand sanitiser with over 60 per cent alcohol, bleach solution for disinfecting/cleaning) to allow employees to maintain good hygiene practices.
+- Providing hand hygiene facilities (eg hand wash stations with soap and hand towels, hand sanitiser with over 60 per cent alcohol).

 - Appropriate waste management systems, including for the safe disposal of contaminated PPE.